 The electric truck market is already blossoming, and it doesn't look like it's going to stop anytime soon.
 Whether you're looking at vehicles from industry veterans or all-electric startups.
 Two of the most prominent come with newcomer Rivian launching the Rivian R1t and veteran Tesla with its funky-looking Tesla Cybertruck.

 While both vehicles are electric pickup trucks, the two couldn't be more different.
 The Rivian is a fresh new spin on a decades-old recipe, while the Cybertruck is built to be unlike anything else on the road.
-But both still promise multiple drivetrain options, long range, huge towing capabilities and, being electric, supercar-rivalling performance.
+But both still promise multiple drivetrain options, long range, huge towing capabilities and, bring electric, supercar-rivalling performance.

 |Release date||Available now||2023|